WICG/compression-dictionary-transport/README.md

 In this flow, we’re reusing static resources themselves as dictionaries that would be used to compress future updates of themselves, or similar resources.

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
-* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `use-as-dictionary: <options>` response header.
-The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set a URL-matching pattern, expiration and preferred hash algorithms.
+* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `Use-As-Dictionary: <options>` response header.
+The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set a URL-matching pattern, matching fetch destination, and an opaque identifier.
 More details [here](#dictionary-options-header).
-* The client saves the URL pattern and a SHA-256 hash of the resource with the cached resource.
+* The client saves the URL pattern, destination (if provided), ID and a SHA-256 hash of the resource with the cached resource.
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
 Practically, this means the response is either same-origin as the document or is a cross-origin request with an `Access-Control-Allow-Origin:` response header that makes the response readable by the document.
-* The next time the browser fetches a resource from a URL that matches a pattern covered by a dictionary in cache, it includes a `sec-available-dictionary:` request header, which lists a **single** hash (lowercase hex)
+* The next time the browser fetches a resource from a URL that matches a pattern covered by a dictionary in cache and with a fetch destination that matches the provided destination, it includes an `Available-Dictionary:` request header, which lists a **single** hash (encoded as a [Structured Field Byte Sequence](https://www.rfc-editor.org/rfc/rfc8941.html#name-byte-sequences)).
-    * The request is limited to specifying a **single** dictionary hash both to reduce the header overhead and limit the cardinality of the `sec-available-dictionary:` request header (to limit variations in the `Vary` caches).
+    * The request is limited to specifying a **single** dictionary hash both to reduce the header overhead and limit the cardinality of the `Available-Dictionary:` request header (to limit variations in the `Vary` caches).
-    * The `sec-` prefix is there to ensure that requests are not attacker-generated.
+    * If there is an ID associated with the dictionary then it is sent in a separate `Dictionary-ID` request header.
     * Any new resource as a dictionary with the same URL-matching pattern would override older ones.
 When sending requests, the browser would use the _most specific match_ for the request to get its dictionary.
 Specificity is determined by the string length of the match pattern specified with the dictionary.
-    * The different SHA hash algorithms have different lengths so the actual algorithm doesn't need to be specified.
-    * The hex representation of a SHA-256 hash is relatively long at 64 bytes and it could be reduced to ~42 bytes if base64 was used.
-By specifying the lowecase hex representation it makes processing of the request on the server much easier (and the hash value can be directly matched to part of a filename on-disk).
-* When the server gets a request with the `sec-available-dictionary` header in it:
+* When the server gets a request with the `Available-Dictionary` header in it:
     * If the client sent a `sec-fetch-mode: cors` request header then the dictionary should be ignored unless the response will have an `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was issued from (`*` or matched against the `origin:` or `referer:`).
     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.
-    * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header.
-There's no need to repeat the hash value, as there's only one.
+    * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `Content-Encoding` header as well as a `Content-Dictionary` response header with the hash of the dictionary that was used (must match the hash from the `Available-Dictionary` request header).
-      - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header would respond with `Content-Encoding: sbr`.
+      - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `Accept-Encoding: deflate, gzip, br, br-d` request would respond with `Content-Encoding: br-d`.
 * In case the browser advertized a dictionary but then fails to successfully fetch it from its cache *and* the dictionary was used by the server, the resource request should fail.
 * For browser clients, the response must be non-opaque in order to be decompressed with a shared dictionary.
 Practically, this means the response is either same-origin as the document or is a cross-origin request with an `Access-Control-Allow-Origin:` response header that makes the response readable by the document.